 These are the workhorses of rose gardens, noted for producing large quantities of flowers all summer long.
 Many have hybrid tea ancestry, evident in the long stems and/or elegant shape of the flowers.
 Unlike hybrid teas, however, they produce clusters of blossoms rather than a single flower at the end of each stem; this makes them excellent for providing masses of color.

 Floribundas are smaller than hybrid teas—both in flower size and in height; use them for informal hedges, for low flower borders, or as container plants.
 ‘Iceberg’, one of the best-selling roses ever, is a floribunda.

 Floribunda rose with pink flowers.
-Grows 3-5 ft. high and 3-4 ft. wide.
+Grows to 3–5 ft. tall and 3–4 ft. wide.

 Delightful sky-blue, star-shaped flowers make this European native a kitchen-garden favorite.
 Plants g...

 A David Austin English rose with fragrant yellow flowers.
 Grows to 6–8 ft. tall and wide.
 Can be...

 Native to Eurasia and North Africa.
 Slender, branching, hairy-stemmed plant to 3 ft. tall and 1 ft. wi...